tbarron/tbarron.github.io/_posts/2016-12-11-social-security.md

 frighten you with the terrible ways Republicans want to spoil your retirement.
 They are (falsely) implying that:

- * A feasible option is keeping 100% of promised benefits forever without making any changes to the system.
+ * Keeping 100% of promised benefits forever without making any changes to the system is a feasible option.
  * Republicans want to take away your retirement and make you miserable.

 We should all grow up and quit whining.
 This is simple budgeting for the